RahimovAbdurahmon/RahimovAbdurahmon/README.md

 <p style="font-family:sans-serif;">My full Name is Rahimov Abudrahmon, a mentor and software engineer.
 I currently working at softclub academy as a junior developer with over 1 and half year of experience in the field.
 I've worked and practiced with lots of project while studying and working.
 I would like to improve my experience, work in various project and learn new technologies.</p>

-🔹 I enjoy coding and creating awesome web applications.
+🔹 I enjoy coding and creating awesome web applications. <br>
-🔹 Always learning and improving my skills.
+🔹 Always learning and improving my skills. <br>
-🔹 Passionate about open-source and sharing knowledge.
+🔹 Passionate about open-source and sharing knowledge.<br>

 # 💻 Tech Stack
 <p>